EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 Every successful lane must process the expected event count with no parser errors.
 Common-work lanes also require non-empty event identity checks, an order-sensitive rolling signature, first and last record IDs, and mode-specific materialization rules.
 Output lanes must create a non-empty file and record its size and SHA-256 outside the timed operation in a retained `output-validation.json` sidecar.
+After validation succeeds, the generated event payload is deleted so repeated large-log samples do not consume unbounded disk space.
+A failed lane keeps its output for diagnosis.

 PowerForge records: